+RESOLUTION NO. 2025-P002

-ORDINANCE NO. 2025-AN ORDINANCE OF THE CITY OF CULVER CITY, CALIFORNIA, APPROVING ZONING CODE AMENDMENT, P2024-0306-ZCA, THAT REPLACES CULVER CITY MUNICIPAL CODE (CCMC) CHAPTER 17.580, DENSITY BONUSES AND OTHER BONUS INCENTIVES (DOBI), IN ITS ENTIRETY WITH A NEW DOBI ORDINANCE, AND ADDS DEFINITIONS TO CCMC CHAPTER 17.700, DEFINITIONS, FOR TERMS THAT ARE IN THE NEW DOBI ORDINANCE.
-(Zoning Code Amendment, P2024-0306-ZCA) WHEREAS, like most cities in Southern California, the City of Culver City (the "City") is facing a growing housing affordability crisis, with median home prices and rents continuing to rise beyond the reach of residents and furthermore, despite approximately 538 affordable units (out of 4,201 total units) currently in the housing pipeline, only 43 income-restricted units have been built since July 2016; and WHEREAS, the State Density Bonus Law (California Government Code Section 65915 et seq.) provides incentives for the production of affordable housing through the granting of additional density and other concessions for eligible housing projects; and WHEREAS, the City of Culver City 2045 General Plan update and Housing Element establishes goals and programs to further incentivize affordable housing to increase the supply of housing for different income groups within the City; and WHEREAS, after a discussion on April 25, 2022, the City Council requested an update to the City's Affordable Housing Density Bonus ordinance; and WHEREAS, as part of the process for drafting the update, the City actively engaged the community, seeking community input at the Fiesta La Ballona event in August 2023, where over 100 community members were engaged with many residents completing a housing affordability survey; and WHEREAS, the City also conducted several public outreach events in conjunction with the General Plan update, held in Fall 2023, including community open houses at El Rincon Elementary and their consultants presented the current affordable housing incentives and proposed updates to the City's Affordable Housing Density Bonus ordinance; and
+A RESOLUTION OF THE PLANNING COMMISSION OF THE CITY OF CULVER CITY, CALIFORNIA, RECOMMENDING THE CITY COUNCIL APPROVE ZONING CODE AMENDMENT, P2024-0306-ZCA, THAT AMENDS CULVER CITY MUNICIPAL CODE CHAPTER 17.580, DENSITY BONUSES AND OTHER BONUS INCENTIVES, AND CHAPTER 17.700, DEFINITIONS.

+(Zoning Code Amendment, P2024-0306-ZCA)

+WHEREAS, like most cities in Southern California, the City of Culver City (the "City") is facing a growing housing affordability crisis, with median home prices and rents continuing to rise beyond the reach of residents and furthermore, despite approximately 538 affordable units (out of 4,201 total units) currently in the housing pipeline, only 43 income-restricted units have been built since July 2016; and

+WHEREAS, the State Density Bonus Law (California Government Code Section 65915 et seq.) provides incentives for the production of affordable housing through the granting of additional density and other concessions for eligible housing projects; and

+WHEREAS, the City of Culver City 2045 General Plan update and Housing Element establishes goals and programs to further incentivize affordable housing to increase the supply of housing for different income groups within the City; and

+WHEREAS, after discussion on April 25, 2022, City Council requested an Affordable Housing update to the Zoning Code described in Exhibit A of this resolution as a proposed Affordable Housing Density Bonus ordinance (the "ordinance"); and

-School, the Veterans Memorial Building, and a virtual open house via Zoom and at these events, staff
+WHEREAS, in December 2022, the City of Culver City engaged Rincon Consultants Inc. to draft the ordinance and review and expand the City's existing Density Bonuses and Other Bonus Incentives (DOBI) of the municipal code; and with the General Plan update, held in Fall 2023, including community open houses at El Rincon Elementary School, the Veterans Memorial Building, and a virtual open house via Zoom and at these events, staff and their consultants presented the current affordable housing incentives and proposed updates to the ordinance; and

+WHEREAS, as part of the process for drafting the ordinance, the City actively engaged the community, seeking community input at the Fiesta La Ballona event in August 2023, where over 100 community members were engaged with many residents completing a housing affordability survey; and

+WHEREAS, the City and Rincon also conducted several public outreach events in conjunction